 Scale model of the Palatine Chapel

-Discover the original model of the Palatine Chapel of the Royal Palace of Caserta, made by Antonio Rosz on a project by Luigi Vanvitelli
+Discover the original model of the Palatine Chapel of the Royal Palace of Caserta, created by Antonio Rosz based on a project by Luigi Vanvitelli

 The scale model represents the Palatine Chapel.
 It is made up of two openable walls to can see inside.
 You can still notice the organs destroyed by the bombing in 1943.

 The object in question is part of a much bigger model relative to the central part of the Palace, consisting of the two overlapping vestibules, the Staircase and the Chapel.
 The models were made with meticulous care between 1756 and 1759 by the cabinet-maker Antonio Rosz entrusted by Vanvitelli, who used it to see his project in a three-dimensional way, and to show it to the sovereigns.
 The model was complemented by various finishes, such as statues for the vestibule, which have been lost, as well as numerous sections of frames, various columns and other objects that were restored with in 1952.
 The history of this model is reported into Vanvitellian’ epistle in the Palatine Library of Caserta.

 Discover the collections of artistic objects of the Royal Palace of Caserta

 They remain extraordinary despite 200 years of looting, theft and damage